esbanarango/memoization_test/readme.md

 memoization_test
 =======
-Memoize a slow with callback in its arguments.
+Memoize a slow function with callback in its arguments.